The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 (Nut) Unknown author.

 U. What were the riddles about?
-Why do people come to the forest?
+Think about why people come to the forest?

 D. Collect mushrooms, berries, nuts.

-U. What else does the forest give a person?
+U. What else does the forest give to a person?
 What does it mean for nature?
-(Answers of children).
+(Children's answers).

 Show III, IV, V slides of the presentation "Forest and Man".
-Students read the content of the slides and make comments.
+Students become familiar with the content of the slides and make comments.

-U. Since ancient times, the forest fed, warmed man.
-Wood served as a material for the construction and heating of the dwelling.
-From wood, people made household utensils, built huts, heated them with firewood and brushwood, wove bast shoes from bast, baskets from twigs, and boxes from birch bark.
-Our ancestors gathered berries, mushrooms, nuts in the forests, used medicinal herbs to heal ailments, and hunted wild animals.
+U. Since ancient times, the forest fed and warmed people.
+Wood served as a material for building and heating homes.
+People made household utensils from wood, built huts, heated them with firewood and brushwood, wove bast shoes from bast, baskets from twigs, and boxes from birch bark.
+Our ancestors collected berries, mushrooms, nuts in the forests, and used medicinal herbs To cure illnesses, they hunted wild animals.

-U. You will learn about the other significance of the forest by reading the article in the textbook "The role of the forest in nature and people's lives" on pages 106 - 107.
+U. You will learn about what other significance the forest has by reading the article in the textbook “The Role of the Forest in Nature and People’s Lives” on pp. 106 - 107.

 U. What other roles does the forest play?
-(Answers of children).
+(Children's answers).

-Showing the VI slide of the presentation "Forest and Man".
+Show slide VI of the presentation "Forest and Man".
 The meaning of the forest.

 She reaches for the sun.